robinphurtado/androidAppFinalProject/README.md

 Steps I took in this process:

--Designed User Interface
+- Designed User Interface

--Wrote Java code for navigation between pages
+- Wrote Java code for navigation between pages

--Designed and built Database using Draw.io and MySQL
+- Designed and built Database using Draw.io and MySQL

--Implemetemented Android Room for interactions between App and Database
+- Implemetemented Android Room for interactions between App and Database

--Wrote user Acceptance Tests for possible interactions and desired behaviors
+- Wrote user Acceptance Tests for possible interactions and desired behaviors

--Performed Testing
+- Performed Testing

--Delivered Final Project and Report on Test Cases.
+- Delivered Final Project and Report on Test Cases.

 <div align="center">
   <a href="UseCaseReport.pdf">Use Case Performance Report</a>